pbp66/simple-scheduler/README.md

 ## Description

-A simple online event scheduler using jQuery and Luxon to provide functionality
+A simple online event scheduler using jQuery and Luxon to provide functionality.

 ## Table of Contents